 Those out there who are also experiencing change in their skin, or if the usual products you use just aren’t giving you the results you’re seeking then it might be a good idea to update your skincare routine.
 If you’re also facing drier skin like me, look out for ingredients such as glycerin, green tea, aloe vera, argan oil, jojoba oil and shea butter in products.
 Use gentle cleaners that don’t strip skin of moisture and using a moisturizer day and night is definitely a must.
 Figuring out your skin type can be done on your own but if you are experiencing a significant change please consult a professional.
 Using the right products can make a big difference and knowing your skin type will help in choosing the most effective skincare.
 Unfortunately baby lotion is not effective skincare whatever your skin type is!

-Fathin is a content writer for Eva Purity and she loves to share her experiences and life discoveries with you.
+Fathin is a content writer at Eva Purity and she loves to share her experiences and life discoveries with you.
 Leave a comment below if you want to know more about skin care and skin care rituals.
 Subscribe to our newsletter to get the latest updates!